 We deal with SaaS companies of all sizes from start-ups to established, newbies to ‘seasoned’.
 Would you believe SaaS has been around long enough now to have ‘seasoned’ operators?!
 So it may be surprising to some but, even today, not all SaaS platforms have a fully formed API.
 Some don’t even have an API at all and not just the early-stage SaaS companies either.

-So during our commercial conversations we often reach an inflection point where the process pauses whilst the client ‘goes away to build their API’ so that they can then ‘get started with Cyclr’..
+During some of our commercial conversations, we often reach an inflexion point where the process pauses.
+The client then goes off to build their API.
+Then they can then ‘get started with Cyclr’.